mhausenblas/zdd-lab/README.md

     |          |
     +----------+

 Enter [VAMP](http://vamp.io/).
 VAMP is a platform for managing containerized microservices, supporting canary releases, route updates, metrics collection and service discovery.
-Note that while VAMP is conveniently available as a [package in the DC/OS Universe](https://github.com/mesosphere/universe/tree/version-3.x/repo/packages/V/vamp/) we will install a more recent version manually in the following to address a dependency (Elasticsearch/Logstash) better and have a finer-grained control over how we want to use VAMP.
+Note that while VAMP is conveniently available as a [package in the DC/OS Universe](https://github.com/mesosphere/universe/tree/version-3.x/repo/packages/V/vamp/) we will install a more recent version manually in the following to address a dependencies such as Elasticsearch and Logstash better and have a finer-grained control over how we want to use VAMP.

-First, in case you still have MLB around, uninstall/remove it along with all old canary versions.
-Then, first deploy [vamp-es.json](canary/vamp-es.json) then [vamp.json](canary/vamp.json) and then [vamp-gateway.json](canary/vamp-gateway.json) either via the `dcos marathon app add` command or using the DC/OS UI.
+To set up VAMP, first deploy [vamp-es.json](canary/vamp-es.json), then [vamp.json](canary/vamp.json) and then [vamp-gateway.json](canary/vamp-gateway.json) either via the `dcos marathon app add` command or using the DC/OS UI.
 Note that in `vamp-gateway.json` you need to change the `instances` to the number of agents you have in your cluster (find that out via `dcos node`):

     ...
     "instances": 3,